torbs/eik-lib.github.io/docs/overview.md

 These type of statements are called "bare imports" and are not legal ESM import statements.
 A browser can not handle such an import statement.
 Bare import statements are commonly used when a module is installed through a package manager, such as NPM, and then transpiled through a build step to one of the legal ESM import statements before being served to the browser.

-In Eik, we utilize bare imports.
+In Eik, we utilize bare imports to align modules (ex; the applications in our example) to the same version of modules it depends on (ex; lit-html in our example).
 Which brings us to Import Maps.

 ## Import Maps

 Import Maps are a fairly new and up and coming web standard.
 An Import Map is a simple object mapping between a bare import statement and a legal ESM import statement.
-The idea is that an Import Map should be used to translate bare import statements to fully qualified import statements in ESM modules.
+The idea is that an Import Map should be used to map bare import statements to fully qualified import statements in ESM.

 An Import Map looks something like this: